World Grand Prix Darts 2018: Odds and Preview

 Even the best players can be stuck trying to land those opening doubles so perhaps that’s why we have seen World Grand Prix titles go to Alan Warriner, Robert Thornton and Daryl Gurney in the past.

 The World Grand Prix also brings in the sets format which is rarely used outside of the World Championships.
 There are 32 players taking part and the first round is the best of three sets, followed by the second round which is best of five.

 The quarter finals are also best of five, followed by the semis at best of seven and the final at best of nine.
 The action gets underway on Sunday September 30th and concludes the following Saturday, October 6th so now we have our format confirmed, let’s take a look at this year’s field.

 As usual, Michael Van Gerwen takes his place at the head of the outright betting but for once, the Dutchman is available at an odds against price.
-MVG’s shortest numbers start at Even Money and he is currently available at an industry best of 6/5 with 888Sport and SportingBet.
+MVG’s shortest numbers start at Even Money and he is currently available at an industry best of 6/5 with SportingBet.

 Perhaps the double-in format has affected those figures but it should also be remembered that Van Gerwen, while he remains the best player in the game, has hardly dominated the circuit this year.

 Behind Mighty Mike is second favourite Gary Anderson who is available at 7/1 with Royal Panda.
 The Flying Scotsman heads to Ireland on the back of that Champions League win and it’s been a productive twelve months for the double world champion.